sergane13/Camera-Movement-By-Touch/README.md

 * Static bool MovingCamera with tolerance to know when camera is moving by touch

 * Gizmo drawing in UNITY EDITOR to know the limits of the camera

+* Detects tap on GameObjects for opening screens or panels [UI canvas]